 Our 2018 proposal envisages the creation of a centre of excellence for vision and hearing impaired learning for the Royal Institute of Deaf and Blind Children on a new site at Macquarie University in northern Sydney.
 The design brings together 7 existing schools together with clinical services, research and administration facilities into a single unified building form.
 Sited within a stand of mature eucalypts to create a walled garden, the grouping forms a campus within a campus.

 The relationship between buildings and landscape supports a planned pedagogical approach focussed on nature play, with a series of courtyards separating individual linked blocks of accommodation containing the various schools, clinical services and other functional areas.
-The individual blocks and courtyards are linked by a sculptural trellis shade structure, that provides partial weather protection, solar and glare control and creates a memorable unifying form for the project, and a rich and symbiotic relationship between with the students, educators, researchers, building, landscape, and the wider campus beyond.
+The individual blocks and courtyards are linked by a sculptural trellis shade structure, that provides partial weather protection, solar and glare control and create a memorable unifying form for the project, and a rich and symbiotic relationship between the students, educators, researchers, building, landscape, and the wider campus beyond.